elliottslaughter/integrity-checker/README.md

     modifying files behind your back.
 By recording databases periodically, you can sanity check that directories that shouldn't change often are in fact not changing.
-(Note: For this to be useful, the tool has to be very good at summarizing differences.)
+(Note: For this to be useful, the tool has to be very good at minimizing false positives.)

+  * This also applies to any life filesystem.
+Consider that a typical user will maintain continuity of data across possibly decades of hardware and filesystem upgrades.
+Every transition is an opportunity for silent data corruption.
+Better to be safe than sorry.

 ## Format